khalid-el-masnaoui/PHP-Notes/CONFIGURATIONS.md

 |   |-- .....
 ```

+### php.ini
+When it comes to modifying PHP configurations, it is important to understand the difference between CLI and FPM runtime environments.

+- FPM (FastCGI Process Manager) is a runtime environment for HTTP servers `/etc/php/<VERSION>/fpm/php.ini`;
+- CLI (Command Line Interface) is a command-line execution environment => `/etc/php/<VERSION>/cli/php.ini`

 ### mods-available

 This is where our Available modules are stored, some that come with PHP, and some we installed ourselves, are available in `/etc/php/<VERSION>/mods-avaiable`.